peteroupc/peteroupc.github.io/random.md

 | 2 | 52 | 500 |
 | 1 | 60 | 273 |

-If an application is expected&mdash;
+Whenever a [statistical-random implementation](#Statistical_Random_Generators) or [seeded RNG](#Seeded_Random_Generators) is otherwise called for, if an application is expected&mdash;
-- to shuffle lists of size no larger than 100, then the application should choose a PRNG whose period is at least as high as the number of permutations of the largest list it is expected to shuffle, whenever a [statistical-random implementation](#Statistical_Random_Generators) or [seeded RNG](#Seeded_Random_Generators) is otherwise called for.
+- to shuffle lists of size no larger than 100, then the application should choose a PRNG whose period is at least as high as the number of permutations of the largest list it is expected to shuffle.
 (See "Lack of randomness" in the [BigDeal document by van Staveren](https://sater.home.xs4all.nl/doc.html) for further discussion.)
-- to shuffle lists of arbitrary size, or lists of size larger than 100, then the application should choose a PRNG whose period is at least as high as the number of permutations of an X-item list, where X is the average expected size of lists to be shuffled (or, alternatively, 100 if the lists to be shuffled will usually be large), whenever a [statistical-random implementation](#Statistical_Random_Generators) or [seeded RNG](#Seeded_Random_Generators)  is otherwise called for.
+- to shuffle lists of arbitrary size, or lists of size larger than 100, then the application should choose a PRNG whose period is at least as high as the number of permutations of an X-item list, where X is the average expected size of lists to be shuffled (or, alternatively, 100 if the lists to be shuffled will usually be large).
 (Practically speaking, for sufficiently large list sizes, any given PRNG will not be able to randomly choose some permutations of the list.)

 The PRNG chosen this way should&mdash;
 - meet or exceed the quality requirements of a statistical-random implementation, and